Penn State School of Hospitality Management: Mateer Building and Cafe Laura

-"Active listening by managers can reduce employees' feelings of job insecurity" by Dr. Phil Jolly.

-"Food access and insecurity during COVID-19" by Dr. Amit Sharma.

 National rankings

 The Hospitality Management program at Penn State has frequently been recognized as one of the leading hospitality programs in the world, ranked number four in the world and number one in the United States for the period of 2011 to 2015.

-In contributions to academic research in six top-tier academic research journals from 2000-2010, Dr. Anna Mattila was ranked as the most prolific hospitality author of the new millennium, and Dr. Seokie Lee and Dr. John O'Neill were also ranked in the top 30.
+In contributions to academic research in six top-tier academic research journals from 2000-2009, Dr. Anna Mattila was ranked as the most prolific hospitality author of the new millennium, Dr. John O'Neill was ranked in the top ten, and Dr. Seoki Lee was ranked in the top 30.
 In a review of the second decade of the new millennium, Drs.
-Mattila and Lee both ranked in the top five of hospitality and tourism research.
+Mattila and Lee both ranked in the top five, and Dr. O'Neill ranked in the top 30 of hospitality research.

 Penn State was ranked as number four in a JHTR article regarding the top 100 hospitality programs, and ranked third in publication contributions to the Cornell Hospitality Quarterly.
 A research article analyzed the number of contributions in leading hospitality journals, and showed Penn State had the sixth highest number of contributions.

 A Hospitality Review article ranked Penn State as the number two graduate hospitality program.